Behçet's disease can cause a wide range of symptoms, but it's rare for someone with the condition to have all of them at once.

-Inflammation of the blood vessels can cause part of your blood vessels' walls to weaken.
+Inflammation of the blood vessels can cause the walls of your blood vessels to weaken.
 This causes the walls to bulge outwards as a result of blood pressure.
 The bulge is known as an aneurysm.

-Aneurysms do not usually cause any noticeable symptoms unless the wall of the blood vessel becomes so weak that it splits leading to internal bleeding and possible organ failure.
+Aneurysms don't usually cause any noticeable symptoms unless the wall of the blood vessel becomes so weak that it enlarges or ruptures.
+This can place pressure on nearby areas and can sometimes lead to internal bleeding or organ dysfunction.

 The symptoms of a ruptured aneurysm can vary depending on where in the body the aneurysm developed.
 Possible symptoms include: